United States and state-sponsored terrorism: Luis Posada Carriles

 Luis Posada Carriles, a former CIA agent who has been designated by scholars and journalists as a terrorist, also came into contact with Castro during his student days, but fled Cuba after the 1959 revolution, and helped organize the failed Bay of Pigs invasion.
 Following the invasion, Carriles was trained for a time at the Fort Benning station of the U.S. Army.
-He then relocated to Venezuela, where he came into contact with Orlando Bosch.
-Along with Orlando Bosch and others, he founded the Coordination of United Revolutionary Organizations, which has been described as an umbrella of anti-Castro terrorist groups.
+He then relocated to Venezuela and became the first head of the National Directorate of Intelligence and Prevention Services (DISIP), Venezuela's intelligence agency, and came into contact with Orlando Bosch.
+Along with Bosch and others, he founded the Coordination of United Revolutionary Organizations, which has been described as an umbrella of anti-Castro terrorist groups.

 In 1976, Cubana Flight 455 was blown up in mid-air, killing all 73 people on board.
 Carriles was arrested for masterminding the operation, and later acquitted.
 He and several CIA-linked anti-Castro Cuban exiles and members of the Venezuelan intelligence agency DISIP were implicated by the evidence.
 Political complications quickly arose when Cuba accused the US government of being an accomplice to the attack.
 CIA documents released in 2005 indicate that the agency "had concrete advance intelligence, as early as June 1976, on plans by Cuban exile terrorist groups to bomb a Cubana airliner."
 Carriles denies involvement but provides many details of the incident in his book Los caminos del guerrero (The Warrior's Paths).